ashwathboomi/ColorDetectorML/README.md

 use_model = load_model(os.path.join('models', 'ColorDetector.keras'))
 ```

 The output of the model will be a one-hot encoded array of length 6.
 The distinct color classes are represented by the index position.
-The following key can be used: \[blue green orange purple red yellow]
+The following key can be used:

+\[blue green orange purple red yellow]

-Example: \[1 0 0 1 0 0] indicated that the colors blue and purple are present.
+Example: \[1 0 0 1 0 0] indicates that the colors blue and purple are present.

 UPDATE 8/25/2023: